For People Who Can’t Sleep

 If you are suffering from sleep apnoea, you will likely need to have a sleep study arranged by your GP and use a CPAP machine.
 However, many people have difficulty using a CPAP machine and still need to attend for treatment of their insomnia.
 More importantly, many people with a CPAP machine do not use it and so are still likely to suffer from the adverse outcomes of having sleep apnoea.
 A treatment program with a psychologist can increase the number of hours that sleep apnoea suffers actually use the CPAP machine, thereby improving treatment outcomes.

 Separate individuals can have completely different reasons for not being able to sleep.
 The average reasons may not apply to you.

 Does conflict with your sleeping partner keep you awake?
 Are you plagued with thoughts or memories about the past?
 Is alcohol abuse a problem?
 Are you doing shift work?
 Individual treatment may be the best treatment for you.

-You can attend for individual sessions with experienced psychologist Deborah Lawton, who has taken an interest in this area.
+You can attend for individual sessions with experienced psychologist.
 Many people have individual reasons for not sleeping well and the standard treatment program may not be useful for them.
-Treatment with Deborah will involve:
+Treatment will involve: